Sonnet 165

 When I gaze in your deep and savage eyes,

-That ardent truth that beauty’s smile belies.
+The ardent truth your beauty’s smile belies.

 Am I a sailor sworn to sirens songs,

-And rocky shores my sun bleached bones enshrine?
+And rocky shores my sun-bleached bones enshrine?

-Why must I importune my love is true;
+Why must I importune my love is true—

 Do not pure tears and kisses sweet construe